NorthStarUAS/FMU-Arduino/src/nav/README.md

 ## Credits

-This algorithm was developed by Demoz Gebre, a professor at the U of MN aerospace engineering department during his phd work at Standford University.
-It was ported from matlab to the C langauge by a grad student at the U of MN and adapted for real-time use by myself (Curt).
+This algorithm was developed by Demoz Gebre, a professor at the U of MN aerospace engineering department during his phd work at Stanford University.
+It was ported from matlab to the C language by a grad student at the U of MN and adapted for real-time use by myself (Curt).
 The code was further ported to C++ in order to use the Eigen matrix library.
-Additionally, there have been small peformance and configuration tweaks over the years.
+Additionally, there have been small performance and configuration tweaks over the years.
 The code has always been mathematically and logically correct, so over the years there have been small refinements, but the general outline and flow has remained largely unchanged.
 We have enjoyed 100's of real world autonomous flight hours (and thousands of hours